wcollani/logstash_kibana/README.md

 logstash_kibana
 ===============

-Testing deployment of logstash kibana elasticsearch using rabbitmq for communications.
+Testing deployment of logstash, kibana, and elasticsearch using rabbitmq for communications.